Filtering by: “Courses”

 to Jan 31

-SEAC 2025-26 Course: Climate Change, Sustainability, and Geography
+SEAC Fall 2025 Course: Climate Change, Sustainability, and Geography

 This course, Climate Change, Sustainability, and Geography, examines environmental, social and economic dimensions of sustainability in Southeast Asia.
 Participants will learn about these dimensions with a close examination of their contributing factors, challenges, adaptation and mitigation strategies and practices from a multi-disciplinary perspective.